Panama Canal

 The Panama Canal (Canal de Panamá) is an artificial 82 km waterway in Panama that connects the Caribbean Sea with the Pacific Ocean.
 It cuts across the narrowest point of the Isthmus of Panama, and is a conduit for maritime trade between the Atlantic Ocean and the Pacific Ocean.
 Locks at each end lift ships up to Gatun Lake, an artificial fresh water lake 26 m above sea level, created by damming the Chagres River and Lake Alajuela to reduce the amount of excavation work required for the canal.
 Locks then lower the ships at the other end.
+The original locks are 33.5 m wide and allow the passage of Panamax ships.
+A third, wider lane of locks was constructed between September 2007 and May 2016.
+The expanded waterway began commercial operation on 26 June 2016.
+The new locks allow for the transit of larger, Neopanamax ships.
 An average of 52 e6usgal of fresh water is used in a single passing of a ship.
 The canal is threatened by low water levels during droughts.

 The Panama Canal shortcut greatly reduces the time for ships to travel between the Atlantic and Pacific oceans, enabling them to avoid the lengthy, hazardous route around the southernmost tip of South America via the Drake Passage, the Strait of Magellan or the Beagle Channel.
 Its construction was one of the largest and most difficult engineering projects ever undertaken.
 Since its inauguration on 15 August 1914, the canal has succeeded in shortening maritime communication in time and distance, invigorating maritime and economic transportation by providing a short and relatively inexpensive transit route between the two oceans, decisively influencing global trade patterns, boosting economic growth in developed and developing countries, as well as providing the basic impetus for economic expansion in many remote regions of the world.

-Colombia, France, and later the United States controlled the territory surrounding the canal during construction.
-France began work on the canal in 1881, but stopped in 1889 because of a lack of investors' confidence due to engineering problems and a high worker mortality rate.
-The US took over the project in 1904 and opened the canal in 1914.
-The US continued to control the canal and the surrounding Panama Canal Zone until the Torrijos–Carter Treaties provided for its handover to Panama in 1977.
-After a period of joint American–Panamanian control, the Panamanian government took control in 1999.
-It is now managed and operated by the Panamanian government-owned Panama Canal Authority.

-The original locks are 33.5 m wide and allow the passage of Panamax ships.
-A third, wider lane of locks was constructed between September 2007 and May 2016.
-The expanded waterway began commercial operation on 26 June 2016.
-The new locks allow for the transit of larger, Neopanamax ships.